OhioBWC - Basics: (Policy library) - File

 a) Masters or members of a crew of any vessel;

-b) Individuals engaged by a master to load or unload or repair any small vessel under eighteen tons net; and
+b) Individuals engaged by a master to load or unload or repair any small vessel under 18 tons net; and

 c) Employees of the U.S. government or of any state or foreign government.